Differentiated Instruction: Adapting Lessons for Every Student

 - Random groups: For routine tasks where social dynamics matter more than ability

 The key word is "flexible."
 Students should not always be in the same group.
 Rotating groupings prevents labeling and gives students experience working with diverse peers.
+The Education Endowment Foundation's evidence on within-class attainment grouping shows flexible groupings outperform fixed ability tracks.

 Strategy 3: Choice Boards